Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning

-\subsection{Generalist Policy evaluation}
+\subsection{Generalist Policy Evaluation}

 Table~\ref{tab:generalist-comparison} summarizes the tracking accuracy for generalist policies evaluated on the Inter-X dataset.
-When trained directly on a diverse subset of 30 interaction clips, \model{} achieves a success rate of 39.8\%.
-This represents a breakthrough for physics-based control in this domain; to the best of our knowledge, \model{} is the first method to succeed in such a diverse set of tightly coupled interactive motions.
+When trained directly on a diverse subset of 30 interaction clips, \model{} achieves a success rate of 77.3\%, making it, to our knowledge, the first physics-based method to handle such a broad range of tightly coupled interactions.
 Furthermore, we observe that distilling specialist policies into a single generalist agent via DAgger yields substantial performance gains.
-This distillation process boosts the success rate to 64.7\%, establishing a new benchmark for diverse, close-contact interactive motion synthesis.
 The top two rows of Figure~\ref{fig:teaser} present qualitative results on the Inter-X dataset obtained with a single generalist policy trained with \model{}.
-For additional qualitative results, please see Appendix~\ref{sec:supp-qualitative}.
+For additional qualitative results, please see Appendix~B.